mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 | Consumer | 0.9      | 1.8  | -0.9 |

-The Contolled Direct Effect (CDE) is the difference between promotion rates at the business unit level between BAME and non-BAME, which corresponds to the question
+The Controlled Direct Effect (CDE) is the difference between promotion rates at the business unit level between BAME and non-BAME, which corresponds to the question

 > For each business unit, what would the chances of promotion for BAME employees have been if they were treated like non-BAMEs?